If you’ve visited an aerial yoga studio, there is a high chance that you encountered the pungent smell of essential oils.

 Second, you should patch-test essential oils before you apply them directly to your body.
 Conducting a patch test will help you to determine how your skin will respond to that oil.
 Some can be harsh and drying to the skin, so look into this first.

-Third, don’t apply undiluted essential oils directly to your aerial yoga hammocks, yoga trapeze or other fabrics used during your aerial yoga sessions.
+Third, don’t apply undiluted essential oils directly to your aerial yoga hammocks, yoga swing or other fabrics used during your aerial yoga sessions.
 Essential oils can degrade the materials, thus shortening their lifespan.
 Instead, you should apply them to your yoga towel.

 Fifth, always wash your hands after using essential oils.
 Scratching the inside of your ears or rubbing your ears when you have remnants of these oils on your hands can lead to itching, irritation and other adverse reactions.